Beijing, Beijing, China

 5.In my house there are a lot of cat hair("peli di gatto" in Italian).
 If you are allergic to cats or you don't like cat HAIR to be on the floor (and pretty much everywhere else in my house), it's better if you don't come to my place :-) health is important :)

 7. Generally I wake up at noon(12:00).
-DON'T make noises or speak loudly or Skype video-chat with your relatives or friends or play music or listen to podcasts or watch movies without earphone, etc. etc when I'm sleeping.
+DON'T make noises or speak loudly or Skype video-chat with your relatives/friends or open/close the main door very often or play music or listen to podcasts or watch movies without earphone, etc. etc when I'm sleeping.
 You can speak of course (but in a low voice) and you can take a shower or cook and do whatever you want, just don't be loud.
 Thanks.

 my pictures: http://picasaweb.google.com/lucignolo1981/